strongqa/docs.howitzer-framework.io/docs/README.md

 Pages are classes describing real web pages.
 For example, 'Home page' can be described as:

-<pre><code class="language-ruby">
-class HomePage < Howitzer::Web::Page
+<pre><code class="language-ruby">class HomePage < Howitzer::Web::Page
 end
 </code></pre>

-It means that each page is inherited from a parent class 'Howitzer::Web::Page' which contains common methods for all pages.
+It means that each page is inherited from a parent class 'Howitzer<span>::Web</span>::Page' which contains common methods for all pages.

 ### Url specifying